An Ecological Robustness-Oriented Approach for Power System Network Expansion: Network Analyses

-Another entropy based network robustness metric (\textbf{$R_{CF}$}) is used to identify cascading failures in power systems in \cite{kocc2013entropy}.
-The calculation of \textbf{$R_{CF}$} is based on the power flow and network topology in the system as in Equation (\ref{pi})-(\ref{rcf}):
+An entropy based network robustness metric (\textbf{$R_{CF}$}) is used to identify cascading failures in power systems \cite{kocc2013entropy}.
+The analysis of \textbf{$R_{CF}$} can capture how likely it is for the network to experience cascading failures.
+With a higher value of \textbf{$R_{CF}$}, the network is more robust and less likely to have a cascading failure \cite{kocc2013entropy}.
+The calculation of \textbf{$R_{CF}$} follows,

-where $f_i$ in Equation (\ref{pi}) is the power flow at line $i$ and $p_i$ is the normalized flow values on the out-going links; $LL_i$ in Equation (\ref{ai}) is the loading level, which is the ration between the load and the maximum capacity of the corresponding line $i$; $P_i$ in Equation (\ref{sigma}) is the total power distributed by node $i$ and $N$ is the number of nodes in the network.
-With higher value of \textbf{$R_{CF}$}, the network is more robust and less likely has cascading failure \cite{kocc2013entropy}.
+where $\alpha_{i}$ is the ratio between the maximum capacity and the load of corresponding line $i$; $p_i$ is the normalized flow values on the out-going links; $P_i$ is the total power distributed by node $i$ and $N$ is the number of nodes in the network.